6 Skincare Tips For Transitioning To Cooler Temperatures, According to a Dermatologist

 6. Decrease Use Of Retinol-Based Products

-In the world of skincare, retinols are powerful exfoliants that help the skin to shed dead skin cells and in turn, reveal healthier cells underneath.
+In the world of skincare, retinols are powerful exfoliants that help the skin shed dead skin cells and, in turn, reveal healthier cells underneath.
 Products with retinols in them can also reverse sun and environmental damage and help treat acne.
 Sounds almost perfect, doesn’t it?
 When the seasons change, though, these ingredients can actually strip your face of moisture, depending on your skin type.

 “Patients with acne-prone or oily skin will often tolerate … stronger retinol products,” Klein says.
 However, if you find your skin leans toward being dry or combination-like, give it a break from these products in the fall and winter.